codeBeamer-Extensions-and-Addons/codebeamer-miro/README.md

 ![Relation visualized](readmeImg/plugin_relations.png "Relation visualized")

-_Displaying the association's name as a caption on the line is currently not working, but a planned feature.
-Following table shows what association type has what color:_

 | Type                         | Color                |
 | ---------------------------- | -------------------- |
 | depends on                   | Red - #FF1500        |